clawpack/apps/tsunami/chile2010_fgmax/README.txt

 Test case for fgmax routines.

-Version required:  Modified to run with geoclaw commit fe6136f4657f0 which should go in 5.2.0.
+Version required:  Modified to run with geoclaw commit 9e0ddece0 which should go in 5.2.0.  (new style of specifying fgmax grids and updates for moving dtopo from 5.1.0)

 Illustrates how to set up a grid of points to monitor maximum amplitude of wave, and also a 1-dimensional transect.